Quality Assurance in the Semiconductor Industry | Able

 Results of two electropolished samples analyzed by Auger Electron Spectroscopy (AES) and showing the depth of the chrome oxide layer after electropolishing.

-Electropolishing enhances the chromium layer to meet requirements that the chromium oxide layer is equal to or greater than 2 nanometers (20 Angstroms).
+Electropolishing enhances the chromium layer to meet requirements that the chromium oxide layer is equal to or greater than 2 nanometers (20 angstroms).

 The resulting chromium enrichment leaves parts with significantly improved corrosion resistance.